 As some of you already know, about 6 years ago, I decided to downsize.
 Even though I owned my home, the upkeep of it with my ongoing back issues, was just too much.
 I turned over my keys to a family member and decided to rent.
 And not just to rent, I wanted to live in an apartment where the grounds would be taken care of and all the maintenance done by my landlord.

-I looked at several apartments in the area I wanted to move at the time but the closest one I could find to where my daughter’s worked, turned out to be a duplex even though it was called an apartment.
+I looked at several apartments in the area I wanted to move to at the time but the closest one I could find to where my daughter’s worked, turned out to be a duplex even though it was called an apartment.
 There was one bedroom in it.
 The kitchen and living room were one room.
-And in the beginning that was really appealing.
+And at the beginning that was really appealing.
 I had the best neighbor anyone could have.
 She was quiet when she was there, which was seldom (her daughter had a stroke and had to be put in a nursing home which is where my neighbor remained, sunup to well past sundown).
 I liked my landlord which was important.
 He took care of any issues right away.
 I didn’t have a lawn so that was never a problem but if I had I’m sure he would have provided lawn care.

 But, tragedy struck, my neighbor wore herself out and didn’t take care of her health, putting her daughter’s needs first as mama’s do, and she caught pneumonia and passed away.
 That was the start of my unhappiness at that first apartment.
 And because I wasn’t happy with the changing neighbors that followed, I started looking for things I didn’t like about the apartment.
 I convinced myself it was too small, although if I’m honest it was because there wasn’t enough insulation between the apartments.
 Whatever happened next door, I heard it all.
 And I will leave it at that.
 And then there were the storage issues.
 If you’ve never tried living out of one closet, you just can’t imagine the nightmare it could be when a person loves clothes and shoes as much as I do.
 The bathroom was a challenge as well.
-I had a tiny one door cabinet in the bathroom and that in itself was a challenge.
+I had a tiny one-door cabinet in the bathroom and that in itself was a challenge.